open-component-model/ocm-spec/doc/appendix/D/README.md

 The digest fields *MUST* be calculated during teh signing process and already existing digest fields *CAN NOT* be trusted.
-Resources have to be accessed and a digests has to be determined according to the combination of artefact normalization and digest algorithm and verified against existing digests.
+Resources have to be accessed and a digests has to be determined according to the combination of artifact normalization and digest algorithm and verified against existing digests.
 Component version references have to be followed recursively, calculating the digest for the referenced component descriptor.
 If digests fields for resources or